 About the BT Young Scientist & Technology Exhibition

 In 1963 two physics researchers from the University College Dublin, Rev. Dr. Tom Burke and Dr. Tony Scott, came across the concept of ‘Science Fairs’ while conducting research in New Mexico, America.
 The pair decided that this type of hands-on science was something that students in Ireland could benefit from.
 And so the Young Scientist Exhibition was born.
 BT has been the proud sponsor and organiser of the BT Young Scientist & Technology Exhibition for 18 years.

-- 52 years of making history
+- 54 years of making history

-- BT will celebrate 16 years of involvement this year
+- BT will celebrate 18 years of involvement this year

-- 4,616 students from 367 schools entered over 2,000 projects for the Exhibition in 2015
+- 4,591 students from 375 schools entered 2,091 projects for the 2017 BT Young Scientist & Technology Exhibition

-- There are over 120 awards
+- There are over 140 awards

-Judging will commence on Wednesday 6th January 2016 from 3.00pm and will continue all day Thursday.
+Judging will commence on Wednesday 10th January 2018 from 3.00pm and will continue all day Thursday.
 Final judging will be completed on Friday morning.

 WITHDRAWAL OF A QUALIFIED PROJECT

 When a student confirms that they will exhibit a project, one of the available stand spaces will be allocated against that project.
 It is the teacher’s responsibility to check with students before the Christmas holidays to confirm that they are still planning to participate.
 If a project has to be withdrawn please let us know immediately.
-Call 1800 924 362 from the Republic of Ireland or 0800 917 1297 from Northern Ireland or email: firstname.lastname@example.org before 16th December 2015.
+Call 1800 924 362 from the Republic of Ireland or 0800 917 1297 from Northern Ireland or email: firstname.lastname@example.org before 16th December 2017.
 Failure to do so may lead to the disqualification of participation in the project in future years.